goabstract/Marketing-for-Engineers/README.md

 * [How to Generate Strategic Content Ideas for Each Funnel Stage](https://blog.ladder.io/content-strategy/) by Tyler Hakes.
 * [Growing From 0-12k Organic Visitors by Mapping Content to the Sales Funnel](https://growandconvert.com/content-marketing/grew-organic-visitors-suggested-search-hack/) by Benji Hyam.
 This post shows how to make content strategy for mobile and Web oriented blog.
 * [Case study](https://www.groovehq.com/blog/how-we-built-a-5m-business-with-content-marketing) on how Groove rebuild their content marketing strategy from the ground up with an eye towards what could actually help their market.
+* Case study with the framework on [How to Create Content That Generates 400,000 Targeted Visitors](http://okdork.com/how-you-can-create-content-that-generates-40000-targeted-visitors/) by Brian Dean.
 * [How to convert leads directly off of your blog with help on Popups](https://sumo.com/stories/email-popup-lead-generation) by Benji Hyam.
 * [How To Convert Blog Traffic Into Customers With CTAs: The Complete Guide](https://growandconvert.com/conversion-rate-optimization/blog-conversion-strategy/) by Devesh Khanal.
 * [How to Turn Your Blog’s Thank You Page Into a Lead Generating Machine](https://growandconvert.com/conversion-rate-optimization/thank-you-lead-generating-machine/) by Emil Shour.